iagolops/IC_Photo-z/README.md

 Notebook for plotting results; you can combine more than one result and compare.

 ## Manual for samples folder
-The path to the folder is: /TPz_notebooks/iago/ml_analyses/samples.
+The path to the folder is: /IC_Photo-z/Iago/samples.

-This folder contains all the training, validation and input files for TPz algorithm.
+This folder contains all the training, validation and input files for ML algorithms.

 Example: training.VVDS_VIPERS contains the training file built using VVDS and VIPERS catalog.

-The results folder contains all results after running TPz.
+The folder /IC_Photo-z/Iago/results contains all results after running TPz.

 REGRESSION: 0
 CLASSIFICATION: 1